Irenexzwen/BIOE183/Tutorial4_DE.md

 ```

 ### Download [raw counts file](http://homer.ucsd.edu/zeyang/BENG183/combine_sample_raw_counts.txt) used for this tutorial and Homework 4
-This file contains gene lengths and raw counts for the data you already mapped in the previous tutorial.
-You can use "wget" in Linux to download the file as well:
+This file has been processed in a way so that it only contains gene lengths and raw counts from the featureCounts output.
+The raw counts for all the four samples that you mapped in the previous tutorial have been combined into this file.
+Other columns in featureCounts output were left out since they will not be used in the following analysis.
+You can use "wget" in Linux to download the file:
 ```bash
 wget http://homer.ucsd.edu/zeyang/BENG183/combine_sample_raw_counts.txt
 ```